-Children are welcome at Casa Sibarita and will enjoy the pool, though bear in mind that the ambiance is generally a tranquil one.
-Cots are available and there are 2 twin rooms.
+Children are very welcome at Casa Sibarita and will enjoy the pool, though bear in mind that it's right next to the dining tables.
+There is a kids' menu, cots are available and there are 2 twin rooms.
 Over 10s are charged as adults.

 Babies (0-1 years), Children (4-12 years)

 All rooms can take a baby cot or an extra bed